 City Center Inn

-After being demolished this summer, the future of this prominent main street space is still relatively unknown.
+After being demolished in the summer of 2017, the future of this prominent main street space is still relatively unknown.
 South Carolina based company, Bennet Hospitality owns the land and while they have said they hope to fill the space in the next few years, they remain vague about the plans.
-According to the Bozeman Daily Chronicle, Bozeman business leaders have said that the company plans to build a new hotel on the site.
-The company owns the Homewood Suites in Bozeman and is also developing a mixed use complex on Baxter Lane.
+According to the Bozeman Daily Chronicle, Bozeman business leaders have said that the company plans to build a new hotel on the site, there have also been talks of building a parking garage on this site.
+Bennet Hospitality also owns the Homewood Suites in Bozeman and is developing a mixed use complex on Baxter Lane.
 Photo credit: www.bozemandailychronicle.com.